Jules Védrines: Biography

 Vedrines was politically active and in 1912 he stood unsuccessfully as a Socialist candidate for the Chamber of Deputies for the constituency of Limoux.
 He also made an early use of an aircraft for propaganda purposes, dropping leaflets demanding more aircraft for the French Army over the Chamber of Deputies in Paris in January 1912.

-Jules Védrine in Cairo with the French journalist Clause Arsène ("Jules") Munier in January 1914.
+Védrines in Cairo with the French journalist Clause Arsène ("Jules") Munier in January 1914.

 In 1913 he flew from Paris to Cairo in a Blériot monoplane.
 The flight was attended by controversy at both its beginning and its end.

 On arrival at Nancy he was prevented from proceeding, since it was rightly thought that it was his intention to violate German airspace.
 This was a controversial issue at the time: aviators were pressing for the freedom to fly anywhere without regard to national boundaries.
 Védrines' action helped to bring about a conference on the matter which was held the following year.